 Wario Land 3 is a game I needed a guide and FAQ to play.
 Though challenging, it’s really a refreshing take on the series.
 The previous game, Wario Land II, went awry trying to be a platformer so simple that anyone could beat it.
 Wario Land 3 instead has carefully crafted levels and an almost Metroid-like progression in its you-can’t-go-here-quite-yet game design.
 Perhaps a Metroid comparison oversells it, but Wario Land 3 is a fun puzzle game that will keep you busy for hours with new challenges.

 Wario Land II was a platform game about collecting as many coins as possible and avoiding enemies who make you lose them.
 Wario Land 3, on the other hand, is more of a puzzle-platform game.
 Yes there are coins, but it’s not the focus of the game.
 There are enemies as well, but there are no serious repercussions for running into one.
 At its core, Wario Land 3 is a game about finding a key and using it to unlock a treasure chest.
-Treasure chests often contain items that help you progress further through the game.
-But the path to the key and the path to the chest are usually rather maze like.
+Treasure chests contain items that help you progress further through the game.
+But the path to the key and the path to the chest are usually rather maze-like.
 Enemies play a large role in building these mazes.

 I really have to give Nintendo credit for undoing the mistakes they made in Wario Land II.
 They completely reinvented Wario Land into a puzzle game with plenty of head-scratching moments and satisfying victories.
 I have to wonder how many people have actually played the game, seeing as it came late in the Game Boy Color’s short-lived life with the Game Boy Advance coming out next year.
 If you like puzzle games, you should absolutely give Wario Land 3 a try.
-It’s fun, quirky, original, and plenty long enough to be worth your eShop purchase.
+It’s fun, quirky, original, and plenty long enough to be worth an eShop purchase.